MingyuYang-Yale/BENG469/SP25/Lab6_nanoCUT&Tag/README.md

 (Estimated completion time: 3~5 mins)
 1. Download "L6_nanoCUTTag.Rmd" from Files on Canvas.

-2.Upload the files to your project folder on HPC:
+2. Upload the files to your project folder on HPC:

 Open McCleary OnDemand at [beng469.ycrc.yale.edu](https://beng469.ycrc.yale.edu)  in a browser window, and go to **Files** menu and click open your project folder (/gpfs/gibbs/project/beng469/beng469_YourNetID).